booch/BoochReader/README.md

 License
 =======

-This software is copyright 2012 by Craig Buchek and BoochTek, LLC.
+This software is copyright 2012-2013 by Craig Buchek and BoochTek, LLC.

 This software is licensed under the GNU General Public License, version 3.

+(We'd be willing to consider alternate licensing arrangements.)